 The accompanying financial statements have been prepared assuming that the Office will continue as a going concern.
-As discussed in Note 7 to the financial statements, the Office has suffered recurring losses, and total liabilities exceed its total assets.
-These conditions indicate that the Office may be unable to continue as a going concern.
+As discussed in Note 7 to the financial statements, the Office has suffered recurring losses and has a net deficit that raises substantial doubt about its ability to continue as a going concern.
+Management's plans in regard to these matters are also described in Note 7.
 The financial statements do not include any adjustments that might result from the outcome of this uncertainty.
-Management's plans in regard to address these matters are discussed in Note 7.
+Our opinion is not modified with respect to this matter.